impress-parthenope/Sentinel-1-Ground-Truth-Dataset-for-Coastline-Extraction/README.md

 The pipeline generates co-registered SAR imagery paired with corresponding binary masks, exported in `.mat` format for downstream analysis following the methodology proposed in  [IEEE GRSL paper](https://ieeexplore.ieee.org/document/11366898).
 The dataset used in the paper is free-available and shared in [release section](https://github.com/impress-parthenope/Sentinel-1-Ground-Truth-Dataset-for-Coastline-Extraction/releases/tag/dataset).

-if you find it useful and use it for you research, please cite as the following
+If you find it useful and use it for you research, please cite as the following
 ```
 @ARTICLE{11366898,
   author={Passarello, Gianpaolo and Vitale, Sergio and Ferraioli, Giampaolo and Pascazio, Vito},